 Admission to the school during the school year depends on whether or not there are places available.
 All year groups at the school have 13 places.
-Applications must be made through Oxfordshire County Council.
+Applications must be made directly to Oxfordshire County Council using a form available on their website or by request from the LA.